VMBlakelock/bouquetnblooms/README.md

 When it came to adding datasets for the project it was advised to use [Kaggle](https://www.kaggle.com/).
 However when researching and trying to download there was an error on the site *too many requests*.
 Reading through the documentation and forums it seems this is a known error.
 The developer requested advise from Code Institute on this matter to assist in moving forward with getting a dataset for the project.
+It was decided to build the dataset via the Django admin.

 #### Issue 5

-At one point during development at the stage of creating models Python advised to install 'Pillow'.
-The developer did not have any knowledge of this imaging library, however as it was advised by Gitpod/Django the developer reviewed the documentation.
+At one point during development at the stage of creating 'models', Python advised in the CLI to install 'Pillow'.
+The developer did not have any knowledge of this imaging library, however as it was advised by Gitpod/Python/Django the developer reviewed the documentation.
-After reviewing Pillow-8.0.1 - library was installed in the project.
+After reviewing Pillow-8.0.1 - the library was installed in the project.
+The issue was rectified.

 #### Issue 6